Climate Change Levy for Businesses

 How do businesses pay the Climate Change Levy?

-As part of their Ofgem licence, business energy suppliers must collect the Climate Change Levy from their business customers.
+As part of their Ofgem licence, commercial electricity and business gas suppliers must collect the Climate Change Levy from their business customers.

 Suppliers calculate the CCL based on the rates above and the energy consumption of their customers, as measured by meter readings.
 The CCL typically appears as a separate line on commercial gas and business electricity bills.